 The new graduates were left hanging dry.
 If they were lucky to find a job, salaries were two to six months behind.
 This is a fearful situation.
 It became increasingly difficult to commute given the dirty, smoky, rickety buses that ply Nigerian urban areas.
 These can break down at any time without warning.
 Commuting by taxi is an open invitation to bankruptcy.
 To preserve your job, you must acquire a car by hook or crook.

 The second hand or Tokunboh culture developed.
 Hitherto, Nigerians bought new automobiles.
 Rickety, polluting, and ancient automobiles from Europe and America flooded the Nigerian automobile landscape contributing to air pollution and global warming.
 The world is one and any pollution created in one location will eventually become global.
 Europe and America take note.

 Without those allowances, which were repaid in installments, workers had to accumulate large hordes of cash by bribery in a short period of time to buy bicycles, motorcycles, and automobiles for transportation.
 Once you start on this bribery journey, the path becomes slippery.
 Practitioners of the act do not quit once their basic needs are met.
 Supposedly, underpaid civil servants own a good chunk of the real estate in Nigeria.

 Money not needed for immediate use was stashed away in foreign bank accounts.
 Politicians, judges, and civil servants are all guilty of this economic sabotage.
 The recipient countries use the money for investment and development purposes.
-Nigerians without those cash outflows enjoy high interest rates and deprive Nigerians of capital need for development.
+The Nigerian economy without those cash outflows, forces banks to charge high interest rates and deprive Nigerians of capital need for development.